GeoCat/geoserver/docs/src/install/windows/index.rst

 OpenJDK is now the lead project for the Java ecosystem.
 As an open-source company GeoCat is pleased to see OpenJDK supported by a number of different distributions.

-To install the OpenJDK JRE, follow these steps:
+Recommended: To install the OpenJDK JRE using the AdoptOpenJDK MSI installer:

 #.
 Navigate to the `AdoptOpenJDK download page <https://adoptopenjdk.net/releases.html>`_